Martchus/syncthingtray/README.md

   * Can be built without web view support as well (then the web UI is opened in the regular browser)
 * Allows quickly switching between multiple Syncthing instances
 * Shows notifications via Qt or uses D-Bus notification daemon directly
-* Features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
+* Also features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
 * Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
-  * rescan selected items
+  * Rescan selected items
-  * rescan entire Syncthing directory
+  * Rescan entire Syncthing directory
-  * pause/resume Syncthing directory
+  * Pause/resume Syncthing directory
-  * see also screenshots section
+  * See also screenshots section
 * English and German localization

 ## Planned features